 Cover must be stabilized in some fashion to prevent the loss of cover.
-This can mean initial or intermediate cover.
-Failure to stabilize cover may result in soil losses.
-Excessive soil losses may result in cover violations.
+That can mean either initial or final cover.
+When reaching final grade final cover must be placed on the cell as set forth in the permit.

 Dumping of waste into water